Jordan-Krogmann/snhuthemes/README.md

 ## Templates

 The `rmarkdown` templates have a css file that they sit on top of to make them on brand.
+The templates follow common analysis trope, so anything from an Analysis with a recommendation to a framework for A/B testing.

+1. Go New File
-1. Go to create new R markdown
+2. Select create new **R markdown…**
-      - select **From Template**
+3. Select **From Template**

 ![](./imgs/template_3.PNG)